zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 + Transform a vanilla PyTorch code into ZenML pipelines.
 + Visualize the pipeline on an interactive dashboard.
-+ Use the W&B experiment tracker to track results and share them.
++ Configure a Secrets Manager to securely store API keys.
-+ Switch to other experiment trackers like Tensorboard and MLflow.
++ Use the Weights & Biases Experiment Tracker to log results and share them.

 For those who prefer video, we showcased this during a community meetup on October 26, 2022.
 Otherwise, let's dive in!